 This evidence that populations within the town farmed or controlled areas beyond the walls invites a consideration of territorial control.
 As discussed above, recent ethnographies suggest ways that lands were owned and controlled through town-based descent networks under the oversight of a ‘guardian of the soil’.
-Claims on territory could be marked by trees, especially coconuts, which could be owned by individuals and families (Middleton 1961; Prins 1961; Caplan 1975).
+Claims on territory would be marked by trees, especially coconuts, which could be owned by individuals and families (Middleton 1961; Prins 1961; Caplan 1975).
 While that exact system was perhaps not present at Songo Mnara, it is likely that households in the town were able to make claims on arable land.
-It is also worth noting that the land suitable for coconuts and other productive trees is restricted to the deeper, sandier soils along the coastline, though trees along the coast might have marked a claim on plateau lands above them.
+Also, the land suitable for coconuts and other productive trees is restricted to the deeper, sandier soils along the coastline, though trees along the coast might have marked a claim on plateau lands above them.
 Similar kinds of claims could also have been made on marine resources, where ethnographically a ‘master of the sea’ occupied a similar position to the ‘guardian of the soil’ overseeing foreshore and near-shore areas (Prins 1961: 62).
 Around Songo Mnara it has been suggested that the coral causeways could have served as demarcations of areas related to particular groups or communities on the island (Pollard et al. 2012).
 Thus we might see some of the ways that urban life encompassed areas of the countryside.
 If so, they need to be considered as an element in urban authority negotiations and the ways that social power might have been achieved.

 Many of the loci on the northwest portion of the island would have been tightly tied to Songo Mnara itself, and should be seen as extensions of the town.
-Ethnographic expectations regarding the typical distance of daily agricultural activity (e.g., Middleton 1961; Stone 1992; Singer 1996) would encompass much of the northwest portion of the island.
+Ethnographic expectations regarding the typical distance of daily agricultural activity (e.g., Middleton 1961; Stone 1992; Singer 1996) would encompass much of that part of the island.
 Still, the survey suggests that not every inhabitant of the two islands would have identified primarily as a resident of Songo Mnara.
 Instead, separate communities existed at Mkuje and at Sanje ya Majoma.
 In the former case, a cemetery with 15th-century tombs constructed of coral and with spaces for inset bowls (Figure 12) is surrounded by a dense artifact cluster including substantial concentrations of daub.
 Such finds suggest that Mkuje’s cemetery was part of a wattle-and-daub village, rather than an isolated piece of religious architecture (cf. Pradines and Blanchard 2005).
 The people buried there might have belonged to and identified with that community.
-Yet Mkuje’s residents would have been cognisant of the urban lives and practices of Songo Mnara’s residents, and leading figures from Mkuje may have tried to reproduce some of those practices of authority (see Wynne-Jones 2016) in their own community, as materialized in the funerary architecture.
+Yet Mkuje’s residents would have been cognizant of the urban lives and practices of Songo Mnara’s residents, and leading figures from Mkuje may have tried to reproduce some of those practices of authority (see Wynne-Jones 2016) in their own community, as materialized in the funerary architecture.